macshome/The-Wisdom-of-Quinn/README.md

 ### Disclaimer
 All of this content is subject to the [license](https://developer.apple.com/terms/apple-developer-forums/Apple-Developer-Forums-Participation-Agreement-20200618.pdf) of the [Apple Developer Forums](https://developer.apple.com/forums/).
 I make no claims to any of it.
 This page provides PDF files as an archival format, but the live links to the articles are the preferred access method.

+### Changelog
+- 24-03-2021 Using the Multicast Special Entitlement